shenkers/nf-scatter-gather/README.md

 # Scatter-Gather Module

-A Nextflow module implementing the split-apply-combine pattern for parallel processing of FASTQ files.
+A Nextflow module implementing the split-apply-combine pattern for parallel processing of files.
+While originally designed for FASTQ files, the module now supports arbitrary file types through custom scatter and gather implementations.
 This module handles the splitting of input files into chunks, parallel processing, and subsequent concatenation of results.

 ## Setup and Dependencies